Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Gyms

-• Works well as an attacker
+• Useful as an attacker for clearing defenders quickly

-• Not commonly used as defender
+• Rarely used as a defender due to typing weaknesses

 Buzzwole Catch CP Guide

-Raid Boss CP Range
+Raid Catch CP Range

 Normal Weather (No Boost)